ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

       apart.
 Also, it would not be safe, since the pins of Type E/F are not sheathed.
     - I saw this kind also.
 I again could not plug my Type E/F plug in.
-  - There is also a modification of Schuko that adds a central ground hole and thus supports Type E/F and also Type L 10A and 16A.
-It is basically bipasso with 4.8mm and 5mm holes, and a circular body.
-    - This is becoming the standard in Italy.
-    - Not sure if I saw this, or just a normal German Type E in Venice hotel bathroom.
-It accepted my Type E/F plug, anyway.
+  - CEI 23-50 P 40 outlet is a modification of Schuko outlet.
+    - Similar to Bipasso, it has two sets of overlapping holes.
+These can accept 5mm prongs at 26mm (Type L 16A plug), and 4.8mm at 19mm (Type E and Type F).
+    - It has a ground hole for 5mm 16A ground.
+    - Type L 10A also fits because that's a 4mm diameter prong set 19mm distance (just like Europlug).
+It might be slightly loose.
+    - There are side pins for contact with CEE 7/7 Type E/F plugs.
+      French Type E plugs will fit but will not be grounded.
 - Denmark (C and K)
-  - K is same circular shape as E and F. But the plug has a ground pin in a location similar to the American B type ground pin.
-  - The prongs are again 4.8mm diameter and set at the same 19mm distance as Type E/F plugs.
+  - Type K socket accepts prongs 4.8mm diameter and set at the same 19mm distance as Type E/F plugs.
+  - Grounded sockets will also _accept_ a half-circle ground pin in a location similar to where French ground pin is _offered_.
+  - Since 1990 new installation requires grounded sockets are mandatory, but lots of old sockets only accept the live/neutral pins.
+This situation is similar to how lots of older ungrounded US sockets cannot accept grounded US plugs.
+    - Worse: in Denmark some sockets will accept a Type K plug but not connect the ground.
+Confusing!
+Bad!
+  - Sockets (even older ones) are required to have a switch if the socket is not recessed.
+New sockets are always recessed as far as I know.
+  - Both grounded and ungrounded Type K sockets can accept Type E and F plugs, since those have same diameter pins set the same distance apart.
+However, the ground will not be connected.
+That's not great.
   - You can use Type C Europlug.
-It will fit, but a little loosely, because the Type C prongs are smaller.
-Also, the E/F circular recess shape doesn't support the lozenge that well.
+As in Type E and Type F sockets, the Type C plug will fit a little loosely, because the Type C prongs are smaller.
+Also, the circular recess shape doesn't support the lozenge that well.
-  - You can plug in Type E and F plugs, but any ground will not connect.
   - You cannot plug a Type K plug into an E/F outlet, because the ground prong is not accepted by those outlets.
 - Switzerland (C and J)
+  - Typical plug is called Type 12 and typical socket is called Type 13.
-  - Type J has three prongs, each 4mm diameter.
+    The plug has three prongs, each 4mm diameter.
 The neutral/live prongs are set 19mm apart.
 A third (ground) prong is located offset in a triangular pattern (similar to Danish or American grounded plugs).
-  - There is a version without ground (Type 11) and a version with ground (Type 12).
-All sockets are earthed though.
+The pins are supposed to be sheathed (from 2013) and the plug should be recessed and lozenge shaped (from 2017).
+Rating is 10A.
-  - Thus, a Type C plug will fit into a Swiss Type J outlet nicely.
+  - The ungrounded Swiss 10A plug is called Type 11.
+Also, a Type C Europlug will fit into a Swiss Type 13 outlet nicely.
 It will not provide grounding, of course.
 But it will be supported by the lozenge shaped outlet, and the prongs are the right size.
-  - The plug base is lozenge shaped, and the outlet is typically recessed.
+  - Unearthed outlets are prohibited since 1955.
+But older installations may have them.
+  - There is a 16A version (Type 23 plug, Type 23 outlet) with squarish pins.
+There are also three-phase plugs/outlets.
-  - Technically there are 10A and 16A versions.
-The 16A version has
+  - Technically there is a 16A plug/socket version called Type 23.
+The
-    squarish pins.
-However, 16A sockets will also accept standard 10A plugs.
+    plug/socket uses squarish pins (so plug cannot be connected to 10A outlet), but 10A T12 plugs do fit into a T23 socket.
+  - Last, there are some three-phase plugs/sockets that I don't consider here.
+  - You cannot fit Type E or Type F into Swiss outlets without an adapter.

 **Asia**